eoinkelly/notes/connaissance.md

 * Stability

-DRY and SRP try to keep locality manageagel depend on things which are stable - Connascence is more acceptable on things that are very stable
+DRY and SRP try to keep locality manageable

+depend on things which are stable - Connascence is more acceptable on things that are very stable

 # Contranascences